-Depression is the one mental condition that can really put a damper on your life insurance rate, and for good reason: When this psychological condition becomes severe, it can lead to suicide.
+Depression is the one mental health condition that can really drive up your life insurance rate, and for good reason: When this psychological condition becomes severe, it can lead to suicide.

-"There are many individuals who are very favorably written and even could be preferred, depending on the degree, the severity and how well it is managed.
-On the other end of the spectrum, if you had someone who had severe, major depression, lots of hospitalizations, lots of suicide attempts, that individual would not be rated as favorably, and possibly might not even be insurable."
+"If you had someone who had severe, major depression, lots of hospitalizations, lots of suicide attempts, that individual would not be rated as favorably, and possibly might not even be insurable," she says.